What is in vitro fertilisation (IVF)?

 Step 15: Embryo Transfer

 The embryos are returned to the woman’s uterus in a procedure called an Embryo Transfer, a simple procedure similar to a pap smear, performed by a Fertility Specialist.
+You will be required to have a comfortably full bladder to assist with ultrasound guidance.

 No anaesthetic is usually required for the procedure, which involves a speculum being inserted into the vagina, and a narrow (2-3mm diameter) soft tube called a catheter, gently passed through the opening of the cervix.